dailypips/suninf.github.com/_posts/2013-12-31-thread-and-messageloop-in-chrome.md

 ---
 layout: article
-title: Thread / MessageLoop in chrome
+title: Thread and MessageLoop in chrome
 category: chrome
 description: Threads are very useful in application to deal with multi-thread problems, and chrome wrapped a series of excellent classes - base::Thread, MessageLoop and so on.
 ---